TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Domain/Repository.rst

     By default :php:`Typo3QuerySettings` uses the site language configuration.

-    You need to change :php:`Typo3QuerySettings` manually only if your Extbase code should behave different than other :php:`tt_content` rendering.
+    You need to change :php:`Typo3QuerySettings` manually only if your Extbase code should behave differently to :php:`tt_content` rendering.

 Setting :php:`setLanguageOverlayMode()` on a query influences **only** fetching of the aggregate root.
 Relations are always fetched with